wp-plugins/homepage-pop-up/readme.txt

 1. Creating simple pop-up in the admin interface

+2. Preview on Admin page

-2. Result on the homepage
+3. Result on the homepage

 == Changelog ==
 = 1.2 =